SidharthArya/SidharthArya/AWESOME-STARS.md

 - [snaplet/postgres-wasm](https://github.com/snaplet/postgres-wasm) - A PostgresQL server running in your browser
 - [tmux-plugins/tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) - Continuous saving of tmux environment.
 Automatic restore when tmux is started.
 Automatic tmux start when computer is turned on.
 - [tmux-plugins/tmux-yank](https://github.com/tmux-plugins/tmux-yank) - Tmux plugin for copying to system clipboard.
 Works on OSX, Linux and Cygwin.
-- [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - I am using this repository to document my journey learning about DevOps.
-I began this process on January 1, 2022, and plan to continue until March 31.
-I will be dedicating one hour each day, including
+- [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository started out as a learning in public project for myself and has now become a structured learning map for many in the community.
+We have 3 years under our belt covering all things DevOps
 - [pi-hole/docker-pi-hole](https://github.com/pi-hole/docker-pi-hole) - Pi-hole in a docker container
 - [agkozak/zsh-z](https://github.com/agkozak/zsh-z) - Jump quickly to directories that you have visited "frecently."
 A native Zsh port of z.sh with added features.
 - [foxlet/macOS-Simple-KVM](https://github.com/foxlet/macOS-Simple-KVM) - Tools to set up a quick macOS VM in QEMU, accelerated by KVM.